jsbin/learn/public/blog/urls.md

 ## In short

-- Revisions are referred to as "snapshots"
+- Revisions are referred to as "snapshots".
-- Snapshots (the numerical identifier) only appear in the URL when take a snapshot (and want to share that snapshot)
+- Snapshots (the numerical identifier) only appear in the URL when take a snapshot (and want to share that snapshot).
-- The latest version is the default (i.e. without a number in the URL)
+- The latest version is the default (i.e. without a number in the URL).
-- The share menu has been updated to be simpler, whilst also more powerful
+- The share menu has been updated to be simpler, whilst also more powerful.

 ## Revisions are now called snapshots